 You will also find a video of us experiencing our chosen tour at the end of this post.
 Please like and share it.
 It will make my 16 year old happy.
-He spent ages editing it.
+He spent ages filming and editing it.

 Kerala.
 Alleppey, and Houseboats.Tell Me More.

 Kerela is made up of 900 kilometres of canals rivers, lakes and inlets.
 Amidst this labyrinth of waterways, you will find many towns and cities that act as the starting point and end point to the famous backwater cruises.